Product Managers Now Making Meaningful Discoveries With Conversational AI

 Two-week sprints with working software shown at each checkpoint.
 Core matter tracking or contract workflow ships first so the team can see and validate the system against real work.
 Billing, document automation, and client portal features follow in subsequent sprints.

-Test against real matter data and billing records rather than synthetic test cases.
-Integrations with e-signature providers, accounting systems, and document storage are verified end-to-end.
-Role-based access is tested across all user types to confirm that each role sees only what it should.
+We test against real matter data and billing records rather than synthetic test cases.
+We verify integrations with e-signature providers, accounting systems, and document storage end-to-end.
+We test role-based access across all user types to confirm each role sees only what it should.

 Yes.
 In-house legal teams have different requirements from law firms.
 The focus is typically on contract workflow integrated with procurement and finance, compliance reporting for the wider business, spend management for outside counsel, and matter tracking without time billing.
 We build for both law firms and in-house teams.
-The design conversation starts from which workflows matter most for the team's specific role within the organisation -- whether that's contract approvals, regulatory compliance, or outside counsel management.
+The design conversation starts from which workflows matter most for the team's specific role within the organisation: contract approvals, regulatory compliance, or outside counsel management.

-A focused practice management build covering matter tracking, document management, and task assignment typically runs $30,000--$65,000 and delivers in 10--14 weeks.
-A contract lifecycle management platform covering drafting, approval workflows, and obligation tracking runs $35,000--$70,000.
-A full legal operations platform covering practice management, contract management, billing, client portal, and compliance tools runs $80,000--$160,000 depending on the number of integrations and the complexity of the billing and compliance requirements.
+A focused practice management build covering matter tracking, document management, and task assignment typically runs $30,000 to $65,000 and delivers in 10 to 14 weeks.
+A contract lifecycle management platform covering drafting, approval workflows, and obligation tracking runs $35,000 to $70,000.
+A full legal operations platform covering practice management, contract management, billing, client portal, and compliance tools runs $80,000 to $160,000 depending on the number of integrations and the complexity of the billing and compliance requirements.
 Fixed cost is agreed before development starts.

 What clients say